stronnag/impload/manual/docs/index.md

 From source: `go get github.com/stronnag/impload`, binaries endup in `go/bin`, source in `go/src/github.com/stronnag/impload`.
 Requires `go` and `git`.

-Binaries in the Release area (linux ia32/x86\_64/arm7, Win32, MacOS, FreeBSD) if you don’t want it build it locally.
-The [release area](https://github.com/stronnag/impload/releases) provides standalone binaries for ARM Linux (arm7), Linux on ia32 and x86\_64, MacOS, FreeBSD and Windows .
+Binaries in the Release area (linux ia32/x86\_64/arm7, MacOS, FreeBSD) if you don’t want it build it locally.
+The [release area](https://github.com/stronnag/impload/releases) provides standalone binaries for ARM Linux (arm7), Linux on ia32 and x86\_64, MacOS, and FreeBSD.

 Usage
 =====